 Now, the question is if the IRS is up for the challenge.
 Their very out of date computer systems, their shrunken workforce because of COVID and a myriad of other responsibilities they’re going to have to deal with, especially since a lot of people have filed their tax returns and are now having to amend them because the stimulus package included the first $10,200 of your unemployment to be considered tax free.
 Now, I did find out that if you have already filed your tax return and you deserve that credit back, you don’t have to actually file an amendment.
 The IRS will amend it for you on their own, and then send you back the difference.
 But this could take up within this year to do it.

-I would suggest and talk to your CPA or to contact us.
 I’m still filing amendments for my clients, just so that I can get it in the system.
 I don’t trust the IRS to do it for me.
 And then you can also file through your tax accountant, through Turbo Tax, through other software programs, you can e-file an amended tax return now through the IRS.
 Now, you’ll still have to mail in your state the majority of the time.
 I live in California, and California is very archaic, so we still have to mail everything in.